 A gross misdemeanor conviction of reckless endangerment in Nevada can be sealed two years after the case ends.
 And a category C conviction of reckless endangerment can be sealed five years after the case ends.

-If you were arrested for biking or driving under the influence, call our Nevada criminal defense attorneys for a free consultation.
+If you were arrested for biking or driving under the influence, call our Nevada criminal defense attorneys for a consultation.
 We may be able to get your charges reduced or dismissed without a trial.
-And we create attorney-client relationships throughout the state, including Reno and Las Vegas, NV.
-Disclaimer: Results cannot be guaranteed.
+And we practice throughout the state, including Reno and Las Vegas, NV.

 Also see our article on Nevada biking safety laws.
 Our personal injury attorneys fight for the largest settlement possible for victims of bike accidents.
 And our Las Vegas DUI lawyers defend people accused of driving under the influence.